 Montague Center Memorial Day Service will be held on the Common on Sunday, May 29, at 11:15 am.
 The service will honor fallen veterans from all wars.
-The Montague veterans' committee, members of the First Congregational Church, and the village fire de-
+The Montague veterans' committee, members of the First Congregational Church, and the village fire department will take part.